 Ascend a series of boggy meadows.
 The trail is well designed and stays dry despite the marshy sections.
 Remember to turn around for great views of Quandary Peak (14,265') and other big mountains in the distant Ten Mile Range.

 Reach a low saddle, pass through some moist, healthy forest, and then descend an open meadown on fun, flowy singletrack until you get to the Cove Trailhead in Summit Cove.

-to the left, hop on it, and cruise back north/east until you get on the Snake River Path.
+If you have energy left, climb the singletrack across the road, ascend a bit, then descend left back to the same road you just crossed (or just take that road for a bit).
+Look for the Swan Mountain Rec Path to the left, hop on it, and cruise back north/east until you get on the Snake River Path.
 Follow this through a golf course and look for a bridge to get across the river.
 You're now on Soda Ridge Road and just a short ways back to the car.